The Causal-Neural Connection: Expressiveness, Learnability, and Inference: Introduction

 where ${\*Y}_{\*x}(\*u)$ is the solution for $\*Y$ after evaluating $\mathcal{F}_{\*x} := \{f_{V_i} : V_i \in \*V \setminus \*X\} \cup \{f_X \leftarrow x : X \in \*X\}$. \\The specific distribution $P(\*V)$, where $\*X$ is empty, is defined as layer $L_1(\cM)$. \endgroup $\blacksquare$ \end{definition}

 In words, an external intervention forcing a set of variables $\*X$ to take values $\*x$ is modeled by replacing the original mechanism $f_X$ for each $X \in \*X$ with its corresponding value in $\*x$.
 This operation is represented formally by the do-operator, $do(\*X = \*x)$, and graphically as the \emph{mutilation} procedure.
+For the definition of the third layer, $L_3(\cM)$, see Def.~\ref{def:l3-semantics} in Appendix~\ref{app:proofs} or \citep[Def.~7]{bareinboim:etal20}.